brunocbr/zettel-composer/README.md

 By default, the script will threat every separate note as a "section" or "paragraph" and number them sequentially (`1.`, `2.`, `3.`).
 They can always be cross referenced with the `§ [[1234]]` notation (which yields `(§1)`, `(§2)`, `(§3)` etc. in the output).

 Markdown headings in the beginning of the notes will be accomodated before the paragraph numbers, so that you can, e. g., break the output in different chapters and sections.
-You can also suppress paragraph headings with `-n`.
+You can also suppress paragraph headings by calling the script with the `-n` option.

 ### Basic parameters